 Black Works Studio Boondock Limited Edition

-- Pennsylvania Broadleaf wrapper in a dark, oily, espresso-toned maduro shade that delivers immediate visual impact and sets the tone for a full-bodied experience.
+- Pennsylvania Broadleaf wrapper in a dark, oily, espresso toned shade that delivers immediate visual impact, natural sweetness, and a rich, full bodied smoking character.

-- Nicaraguan binder provides structure, spice, and the earthy backbone that anchors the blend through every phase of the smoke.
+- Nicaraguan Habano binder provides structure, earthy backbone, and a spicy undercurrent that anchors the blend from the first puff to the last.

-- Handcrafted at Fabrica Oveja Negra in Esteli, Nicaragua, the boutique factory owned by James and Angela Brown operates more like an artist’s studio than a production facility.
+- Hand crafted at Fabrica Oveja Negra in Esteli, Nicaragua, the boutique factory owned by James and Angela Brown that operates more like an artist’s studio than a conventional production facility.

 Blend and construction